craiglonsdale/kwickie-craig-lonsdale/README.md

 ### 5. Dependencies

-MongoDB
-NodeJS 4.2.1 or higher
-Node Package Manager
+MongoDB, NodeJS 4.2.1 or higher and Node Package Manager